ingabire1/quiz/README.md

    * Input Example: select 5 wrong answers
     * Output Example: Your final score is 10

-## Known Bugs
-There are no known bugs yet.
 ## Technologies Used

 *  HTML